Prime Computer: Operating system

 The company operating system, PRIMOS was originally written mostly in the Fortran IV programming language with some assembler.
-Subsequently, the PL/P and Modula-2 languages were used in the Kernel.
+Subsequently, the PL/P (a subset of PL/I developed by Prime) and Modula-2 languages were used in the Kernel.
 A number of new PRIMOS utilities were written in SP/L which was similar to PL/P.

+The developers of VisiCalc, the first spreadsheet computer program, that ran on Apple II and other personal computers, wrote the tools (editor, assembler, linker) they used to write VisiCalc on a Prime minicomputer using Prime's version of PL/I.